 - Allow children opportunities to talk and be listened to

-- Help children understand their emotions better through discussions is PSHE or other adults, if needed
+- Help children understand their emotions better through discussions in PHSE or with other adults, if needed

 - Promote self-esteem and feelings of self-worth